Volunteer Registration

 • Direction provided by H.O.P.E.
 Logistics Committee

-• This job is light physical labor and closed toed shoes are recommended
+• This job is light physical labor and closed toed shoes are required

 • Greeters